 Chullpas of Sillustani, Lake Titicaca

-Before the Inca, the Quechua people lives on the shores of Lake Titicaca.
+Before the Inca, the Quechua people lived on the shores of Lake Titicaca.
 “Chullpas” are funerary towers, where the Quechua would bury their dead.
 From the ruins, you’ll look over the placid water and feel the serenity of this ancient, high-altitude lake.

 Gocta Waterfall, Chachapoyas